Want to drive to Pikes Peak? Get ready to make a reservation - NewsBreak

 Want to drive to Pikes Peak?
 Get ready to make a reservation

-Starting May 1, a new timed-entry reservation system will launch in order to decrease the amount of car traffic leading to the summit of Pikes Peak .
-Reserved time slots will be required starting May 27.
-Currently, the cost of entry is $35 per vehicle for up to five people.‘Unsightly’ deer causes concern around Colorado
+Starting May 1, a new timed entry reservation system will launch in order to decrease the amount of car traffic leading to the summit of Pikes Peak .
+Reserved time slots will be required starting May 27.‘Unsightly’ deer causes concern around Colorado

 According to Colorado Springs’ website, although driving to the parking lot at the top of Pikes Peak requires a reservation, entrance to the Summit Visitor Center does not.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.